PaperMC/PaperDocs/config.md

     - Speed at which water will flow when adjacent to lava
     - (useful for limiting wall gen)
 - 'fix-cannons': false
-    - Revert 1.8 cannon behavior to 1.7 style
+    - Revert 1.8+ cannon behavior to 1.7 style
 - 'use-hopper-check': false
     - Should we use the hopper-check delay option in spigot.yml
     - (disabled in vanilla Spigot, this lets you re-enable it)
-- 'allow-undead-horse-leashing': false
+- 'allow-leashing-undead-horse': false
     - Should undead horses be able to be leashed
 - 'container-update-tick-rate': 1
     - How often should we update container inventories, in ticks